HollyJHuber/harkenmusic/README.md

 	•	[0, 10] = “minor 7th”
 	•	[0, 11] = “major 7th”

+Unisons and Octaves

+We assign unisons and octaves to the same numerical value.
+For example, the number “0” represents the same pitch class across all octaves, meaning the tonic is “0” whether it’s in the bass, middle, or the treble ranges.
+While octaves and unisons are technically intervals, they hold no distinct harmonic function beyond emphasizing the foundational tone, serving instead as structural points of return within the tonal space.

+We can manage octaves moving in both directions (up and down) using only math.
+Here’s the formula:

+x = (n + 12y) mod 12

+Here’s how it works:

+Moving up: Set y as a positive integer (e.g., y = 1 moves n up one octave)

+Moving down: Set y as a negative integer (e.g., y = −1 moves n down one octave)

+For example, if we assign MIDI pitch number 50 as the fixed tonic (0) and decide to shift that pitch up one octave (+12), we simply set variables n = 50 and y = 1 and apply the formula, which raises the pitch one octave from MIDI number 50 to 62.

 Cycle Order

 This system uses two simple formulas to calculate ascending and descending cycles: (n * 7) % 12 for n = 0 to 11 produces the ascending cycle [0, 7, 2, 9, 4, 11, 6, 1, 8, 3, 10, 5], while (n * 5) % 12 for n = 0 to 11 produces the descending cycle [0, 5, 10, 3, 8, 1, 6, 11, 4, 9, 2, 7].